How To Drive A Truck For Moving

 Control The Trailer Bed

-Look At The Truck When Its Parked
+Look At The Truck When It’s Parked

 Remember to always look at the truck after it’s parked.
 This will visually show you if the truck has any lights or blinkers on.
 In worst cases, it will visually show you if you parked incorrectly.
 Parking incorrectly is a safety hazard not only for yourself but for others as well.
-It’s best to park with the truck cabin facing the towards traffic.
+It’s best to park with the truck cabin facing the traffic.
 This will allow the best visibility when driving away from a parking spot.
 It’s best to look at the truck when walking away from it is that so that you see any errors.
 Any lights or blinkers left on will tell you if you did something wrong.
 Leaving any lights or blinkers on will drain the truck battery.
-If the truck has a dead battery then it becomes a safety hazard if it’s parked on a busy street.
+If the truck has a dead battery, then it becomes a safety hazard if it’s parked on a busy street.

 Tie Down Heavy Objects